CentaurusInfra/arktos/docs/design-proposals/etcd/ETCD-Data-Partition-Design.md

 serving single Arktos cluster from multiple ETCD clusters.

-With current community design, each ETCD cluster has its own revision number, starting from 0 and increased by 1 for each sequential write.
+With current community design, each ETCD cluster has its own revision number, starting from 1 and increases by 1 for each sequential write.
 Simply putting multiple ETCD clusters work together will have revision number collision and tracking issue.